awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 }
 ```

-In the preceding policy example, replace *accountId* with your AWS Account ID\.
+In the preceding policy example, replace *account\-id* with your AWS account ID\.

 You can also create a policy that allows read\-only access to a specific Amazon Pinpoint project\.
 To do this, specify an AWS Region and a project ID, as shown in the following example: